 Prior to your arrival in France, you must take out a travel insurance or private health insurance in order to be covered during the first weeks of your stay, and until you are able to register with the French state health insurance.
 You will have to register with the French state health insurance once arrived in France, and right after your administrative enrollment at university.
-A birth certificate will be requested, so remember to bring one.
 IMPORTANT Health insurance, commonly known as " Sécurité sociale ", covers only part of the healthcare costs.
 To cover the remaining healthcare costs that are uncovered by social security, we highly recommend you take, on your arrival in France, an additional health insurance, known as "complémentaire santé" or "mutuelle".
 FIND OUT MORE https://international.univ-grenoble-alpes.fr/getting-organized/ Section Insurance > Health insurance